AaronHughes424/HTMLandCSSProject/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to be able to sign up to the gym
+        3. As a First Time Visitor, I want to be able to sign up to the gym.
         4. As a First Time Visitor, I want to be able to find information to help me make a choice.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about current classes
+        1. As a Returning Visitor, I want to find information about current classes.
-        2. As a Returning Visitor, I want to be able to sign up to the gym
+        2. As a Returning Visitor, I want to be able to sign up to the gym.
+        3. As a Returning Visitor, I want to be able to follow my gym on other social platforms.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added classes
+        1. As a Frequent User, I want to check to see if there are any newly added classes.
+        2. As a Frequent User, I want to be able to follow my gym on other social platforms.

 -   ### Design
     -   #### Colour Scheme